-Yes the original martial art of Judo had striking techniques as part of the curriculum.
+The original martial art of Judo did have striking techniques as part of the curriculum.

 Kodokan Judo and Olympic Sport Judo differ in regards to striking techniques.
 Olympic Sport Judo does not allow striking of any kind.
-Kodokan Judo, on the other hand, does include striking techniques as part of its self-defense curriculum.
-Striking completes Judo as it compliments the grappling aspect of the sport.
+Kodokan Judo, on the other hand, does have striking techniques as part of its self-defense curriculum.
+Striking compliments the grappling aspect of the sport.

 The Importance of Judo's Striking Techniques in Self-Defense Situations